 The Adventure Begins

-Sitting in the front of the sled, with Jac behind me and Tanya strong on the back of the rig, our powerful team of dogs took off running at the sound of “Hike!”.
+Sitting in the front of the sled, with Jac behind Tanya and my firm on the back of the rig, our robust team of dogs took off running at the sound of “Hike!”.
 In seconds we were into the trees, following the 5-kilometer dog sledding path.

 This perfect action shot can be purchased at the end of the tour, in both a printed copy and a digital copy.
 We were so happy to take this piece of our experience home with us – I recommend the purchase.